 The system’s range was also impressive.
 The gateway unit by itself could easily cover some 1800ft² (≈165m²) without any problem in my trial.
 It has such a long range that I could place the satellite unit some 75 feet away and still noted only mild signal degradation between the two.
 With both hardware units, the system can easily cover some 4500ft² (≈420m²).
 Keep in mind that Wi-Fi signals depend on the environment, so your mileage will vary.

-The signal hard-off worked well, too.
+The signal hand-off worked well, too.
 I could move seamlessly between the two hardware units without losing connectivity.
 Overall, during my three-day stress test of heavy and constant usage, I didn’t run into any problem.

 As for the Internet, since my Comcast connection tops at 250Mbps — and I did get that in full — there was no way for me to find out how fast the Orbi CBK40’s built-in cable modem speed could reach.
 Chances are it’s more than fast enough for most cable users.